annitya/eZ-completion/readme.md

 Troubleshooting:
 ----------------
-Run the ezcode:completion-command and makes sure that it does not output anything else than valid JSON.
+Run the ezcode:completion-command and make sure that it does not output anything other than valid JSON.
 Any errors in the console?

 Known issues: